p3tr0sh/canteenaband/README.md

 ## Prerequisites
 Prerequisites are shown in `requirements.txt` if this should not work, please inform me about non included prerequisites.

-To install those I think should be enough run:
+To install those I think should be enough, run:

 `pip install -r requirements.txt`